 The opening and closing heists are brilliantly staged by Mann, especially a bravura bank job gone wrong in downtown LA.
 De Niro’s crew tears through the police, making Swiss cheese of them in a several block, by-car and then on-foot getaway.
 I had always assumed the scene was based on a real-life North Hollywood shootout where 2 heavily armed men In body armor robbed a bank, were confronted by lightly armed police and injured a dozen of them before being shot down.
 In fact, the real-life robbery came two years after the movie.

 The story also smartly weaves the stories of a three secondary characters (a member of De Niro’s crew who was kicked out and seeks revenge; a crooked investor for drug interests who takes exception to being ripped of by De Niro’s crew; and, a recently paroled criminal trying to stay out of the game), all of whom intersect with and enhance the primary plot.
 Pacino’s relationship with his third wife and her emotionally fragile daughter (Natalie Portman) is also handled well.
-The wife is not a stoic sufferer but a modern, divorced and frustrated character who is too focused on Pacino to the detriment of her fragile daughter.
+The wife is not a stoic sufferer but a modern, divorced and frustrated character who is too focused on Pacino to the detriment of her child.

 I have three complaints.
 First, Pacino goes a little too Scent of a Woman.
-He is so ferocious at times that it is hard to stifle a chuckle, and his accent is strangely southern, then not.
+He is so ferocious at times that it is hard to stifle a chuckle, and his accent is strangely southern, then it is not.
 He is either very good in the movie (his low-key confrontation over coffee with De Niro is one such moment) or he is cartoonish (the entire scene with his informant is bizarre; Pacino looks like he might start speaking in tongues and “Hoooooo-AHHHHHH” never seems far off).

 ACTUAL STILL FROM THE PICTURE